Financial Aid Eligibility

 A yearly determination of eligibility and financial need is required for most forms of financial aid.
 To be considered for financial aid, a student must:

-- Students who are not U.S. citizens must provide proof of eligibility.
+- Who is not a U.S. citizen must provide proof of eligibility

-- Students whose financial aid files are selected for “verification” by UTSA will be asked for additional documentation.
+- Whose financial aid file is selected for "verification" by UTSA will be asked for additional documentation.
 This information must be provided to receive and remain eligible for aid.

-- Students subject to selective service registration will be required to file a statement that the student has registered or is exempt from selective service registration in order to be eligible to apply for federal financial aid.
-In addition, effective January 1, 1998, the selective service requirement is also applicable to students applying for financial assistance funded by State revenue.
+- Who is subject to selective service registration will be required to file a statement that the student has registered or is exempt from selective service registration in order to be eligible to apply for federal financial aid.
+Effective January 1, 1998, the selective service requirement is also applicable to students applying for financial assistance funded by State revenue.